NetsBlox/login-server/README.md

 ## Quick Start
 Install NodeJS LTS.
 Clone the repo.
 Then run `npm install` and `npm start` from the project root.

+## Configuration
+The backend NetsBlox address is customized via the `EDITOR_ADDRESS` environment variable.